IDoTheHax/Blackhole/README.md

 - Black holes can be configured to not follow players or to stop growing
 - Black holes will create falling block entities from some destroyed blocks for visual effect
 - Each black hole maintains its own settings for following and growth
+- Particle effects can be toggled off for better performance on servers or lower-end systems
+- The black hole item can be found in the custom "BlackHole" creative tab or in the vanilla Redstone Blocks tab

 ## Technical Information

-- The mod uses Polymer for block rendering
+- Built with Fabric and Polymer for vanilla client compatibility
-- Black holes are implemented as block entities with associated display entities,
-- Force-loaded chunks ensure black holes continue to function even when players are not nearby
+- Uses chunk force-loading to ensure black holes function even when players are distant
-- The mod implements a scheduled tick system to control black hole growth and movement
+- Implements custom block entity with tick-based behavior
+- Supports server-side resource packs for texture distribution

 ## Known Issues
 - Black Hole Rendering Issue: The black hole often looks like the circle is moving when the player changes their view, this is due to the display mode of the item display being set to billboard, advanced maths that i dont understand is required to fix this.